aploese/jnhw/README.md

 # jnhw
-JNI Header Wrapper a lightwight alternative to JNA or JNR
+JNI Header Wrapper a lightweight alternative to JNA or JNR